OhadRevah/openshift-python-wrapper/README.md

 Go to the forked repo and create a pull request.

 ## Use unmerged merged-request
-To run the tests with unmerged merged-request from ocp-python-wrapper use the script "install-resources-mr.py"
+To run the tests with unmerged merged-request from openshift-python-wrapper use the script "install-resources-mr.py"
 ```bash
 # Should be executed from cnv-tests folder.
 python install-resources-mr.py -b <unmerged branch name to fetch>